 Students who intend to earn the Bachelor of Arts degree at Franklin must declare a major.
 It is possible to declare a major after the student has completed his/her first semester which include credits received by transfer, advanced placement and/or advanced standing.
-Students with 60 credits or more earned must have declared their major.
-The student must be in good academic standing in order to declare a major and such declaration should be carried out by means of the form available in the Registrar's Office.
-Student will be able to access an online Academic Plan customized to their declared major(s) and minor(s) in order to monitor their progress toward degree completion.
+Students are required to declare a major prior to having completed 60 credits.
+The student must be in good academic standing in order to declare a major.
+The declaration is accomplished by completing a Declaration of Academic Program form available from the Registrar's office.
+The students will then be able to access an online Academic Plan customized to their declared major(s) and minor(s) in order to monitor progress toward degree completion.